 Some larger cities have ordinances in place that obligate landlords to accept subleases, but this is more common with residential properties than with commercial properties.
 If you're thinking of entering into such an arrangement, consult with your landlord and possibly a local attorney.

 A sublessee pays their rent to the original tenant, who is commonly called the sublessor.
 They may either share the rented space with the sublessor or take over the entire space; they don't pay rent directly to the landlord.

 The sublessor remains legally responsible for the rent payments to the landlord under the terms of the original lease.
 If the sublessee doesn't pay the rent, the responsibility falls on the sublessor.
 It's always a good idea to screen your potential subtenant for this reason.
 Take a look at their credit report before entering into a sublease with them.

-There's usually no rule that says a sublessor can't charge the sublessee more rent than he's currently paying to the landlord under the terms of his own lease, but state laws can vary so check before you try to turn a profit on the arrangement.
+There's usually no rule that says a sublessor can't charge the sublessee more rent than they are currently paying to the landlord, but state laws vary, so check before you try to turn a profit on the arrangement.

 The original tenant or sublessor would be legally responsible for the cost of repairs if the sublessee damages the property unless this eventuality is covered in the sublease.
 Even then, the sublessor remains responsible for the damage under his original contract or lease with the landlord if the sublessee defaults and refuses to pay up.
 A sublease doesn't supersede the original lease; it's more of a private arrangement between the sublessor and sublessee.

 A sublessor cannot legally assign rights to a sublessee that they don't already hold under the terms of their own lease or rental arrangement with the landlord.
 For example, if the leased space is in a complex with assigned parking spots, the sublessor can't grant more parking spots than they have a right to under the terms of their original lease—although they are within their rights to give less.